 4. So how would you describe the role of an engineering manager?

 In my eyes, an engineering manager has to be able to change a lot of hands.
 From product design and development to communication.
 As engineering managers, we have three priorities: optimizing the workflow, staying ahead of the curve with developments, and helping our talent grow.
 When it comes to optimizing the workflow, this can consist of: supply chain management, operations management, and research, industrial engineering, and systems engineering.
 Our main goal should be reducing waste and improving efficiency.
 It’s also important to stay ahead of the curve, so the company is constantly getting a competitive advantage over the rest of the market.
 This includes assisting with product research, creating a strategy to guide the engineers in the right direction, and keeping up with industry news.
 Finally, we have to help our employees grow if we want to retain them.
 This should include coaching, career development, and focusing on our engineers as though they were our clients.

 5. How would you approach coaching?

-That depends on the engineering team and each individual engineer.
+That depends on the engineering team and each engineer.
 Some teams may be comfortable with evaluations strong on feedback and monthly meetings.
 Others may prefer workshops where they’re actively solving problems.
-In any case, I would determine what the main strengths and weaknesses of the team are, and help them improve accordingly.
-I would also hold one-on-one coaching sessions with individual members of the engineering team to learn more about their goals, and where they see their career going.
+In any case, I would determine the team's main strengths and weaknesses and help them improve accordingly.
+I would hold one-on-one coaching sessions with the engineering team's individual members.
+To learn more about their goals and where they see their careers going.

 6. How do you manage engineers with performance issues?